nim-lang/Nim/doc/destructors.rst

-Usually there will only be a need for a custom `=trace` when a custom `=destroy` that deallocates manually allocated resources is also used, and then only when there is a chance of cyclic references from items within the manually allocated resources when it is desired that `--gc:orc` is able to break and collect these cyclic referenced resources.
+Usually there will only be a need for a custom `=trace` when a custom `=destroy` that deallocates manually allocated resources is also used, and then only when there is a chance of cyclic references from items within the manually allocated resources when it is desired that `--mm:orc` is able to break and collect these cyclic referenced resources.
 Currently however, there is a mutual use problem in that whichever of `=destroy`/`=trace` is used first will automatically create a version of the other which will then conflict with the creation of the second of the